-In the case of a telephone18 revocation, no documents are submitted.
+In the case of a request for a revocation by telephone18, no documents are submitted.
 The party submitting the revocation request must answer a number of predetermined questions.
 Based on these questions, the UZI register must obtain sufficient certainty about the identity of the revocation applicant and the card for which the revocation application is being submitted.
 After establishing the identity of the party submitting the revocation request and of the card, the UZI register checks whether the party submitting is authorised to make the revocation application.
 After performing the checks, the UZI register will withdraw the certificates.
 A confirmation that the revocation has been taken care of, or a notification that the revocation request has been rejected will be sent in writing to the certificate holder.

-In the case of revocation by not-electronically signed email, or by post the following types of proof must be submitted:
+In the case of a request for revocation by not-electronically signed email, via upload page or by post the following types of proof must be submitted: